Companies Act 2006 Explained

 At all times;

-- Ensure as a director, you then act within your powers utilising skill and experience;
+- Ensure you therefore act within your powers, utilising skill and experience;

 - always promote the success of the company, therefore, ensuring a benefit for shareholders;

-- you exercise reasonable care skill and diligence at all times;
+- exercise reasonable care skill and diligence at all times;

 - avoid conflicts of interest at all times;